ultimate-guitar/reImage/README.md

 # reImage

 ## Features
+1. No os.exec call of pngquant or mozjpeg.
+Only bindings to libraries.
-1. Using libvips for fast image resizing
+2. Using libvips for fast image resizing
-2. Docker container uses libvips compiled with mozjpeg instead of libjpeg-turbo.
+3. Docker container uses libvips compiled with mozjpeg instead of libjpeg-turbo.
 MozJPEG makes tradeoffs that are intended to benefit Web use cases and focuses solely on improving encoding, so it's best used as part of a Web encoding workflow.
+4. png images are optimized with libimagequant (backend library of pngquant)

 ## Install steps
 1. Deploy it with Docker